-Language and Messages Instead of these words Notes/Tips for the Facilitator: • These are some other questions you can ask to facilitate the conversation: Promiscuity • Would you feel confident describing the pleasures and risks of each of Losing virginity these sexual activities to your audience/learner/client if you were asked?
-Sex = penis in vagina/anus • Where might this kind of knowledge be helpful for you to use in your work sessions?
-Think about when it might be helpful to encourage your audiences to experiment with new ways of having sex or expressing intimacy, love or desire.
-Where is your comfort level whilst doing this activity on a scale of 1 -10?
-What can you do to feel more comfortable discussing complex Foreplay issues for yourself? • Working through these questions and discussing them with colleagues will help you feel more comfortable using sexual language and sexual Risky behaviour and critical le expressions.
-Describe some sexual acts as There are also some do and don'ts: • Try not to assume to understand what people mean by 'sex' or that people know what you mean by 'sex' - there are many ways people can have sex with each other and on their own.
-Encourage and Sexual orientation is about se facilitate open conversation. • It may be helpful to keep the following general tips in mind when you Pleasure and orgasm are the talk with people about sexuality: Use neutral language, and be careful not to use words like normal or abnormal, natural or unnatural, sinful or dirty.
-Use positive, inclusive, and respectful language and give people the message that we all have the right to enjoy sex independently and with a partner without the risk of harm.
-Everyone wants sex Be clear in the words you use, don't use vague descriptions.
-Remember that we can convey judgment in language, words, facial Everyone can have the same expressions, and tone of voice. sexual experiences or bodily
+- These are some other questions you can ask to facilitate the conversation: - Would you feel confident describing the pleasures and risks of each of these sexual activities to your audience/learner/client if you were asked? - Where might this kind of knowledge be helpful for you to use in your work sessions?
+Think about when it might be helpful to encourage your audiences to experiment with new ways of having sex or expressing intimacy, love or desire. - Where is your comfort level whilst doing this activity on a scale of 1 -10?
+What can you do to feel more comfortable discussing complex issues for yourself? - Working through these questions and discussing them with colleagues will help you feel more comfortable using sexual language and sexual expressions. - There are also some do and don'ts: - Try not to assume to understand what people mean by 'sex' or that people know what you mean by 'sex' there are many ways people can have sex with each other and on their own.
+Encourage and facilitate open conversation. - It may be helpful to keep the following general tips in mind when you talk with people about sexuality: - Use neutral language, and be careful not to use words like normal or abnormal, natural or unnatural, sinful or dirty. - Use positive, inclusive, and respectful language and give people the message that we all have the right to enjoy sex independently and with a partner without the risk of harm. - ❖ Be clear in the words you use, don't use vague descriptions. - Remember that we can convey judgment in language, words, facial expressions, and tone of voice. - Give examples of do's and don'ts